fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 Both vulnerabilities were treated as intended and are thus still exploitable.
 The documentation was changed and the default mode is now `read-only` instead of `read/write`.

 It started when I stumbled upon an unusual finding during an assessment.
-[Nuclei](https://docs.projectdiscovery.io/introduction) reported either an internet-exposed Kubernetes API server, which is not too uncommon, or an exposed kubelet API.
+The scanning of our internal attack surface management solution reported either an internet-exposed Kubernetes API server, which is not too uncommon, or an exposed kubelet API.
 The latter hadn't been observed in our client's scope before, prompting me to investigate further.

 ### Kubelet
 The [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) is a binary running on every node thats part of a Kubernetes cluster.
 It interacts with the container runtime to create the actual containers.
 These are either based on pods requested by the Kubernetes API or the control plane components themselves, implemented as [static containers](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/).